History of Nashville, Tennessee in Timeline

 In the summer of 1999, Nissan Stadium opened.
 The Oilers changed their name to the Tennessee Titans and finished the season with the Music City Miracle and a close Super Bowl game.

-October 2000: The City Paper founded
+October 2000: The City Paper Founded

-2000: Increase in Foreign-Born Population
+2000: Foreign-born Population

-Between 1990 and 2000, Nashville's foreign-born population more than tripled, increasing to 39,596.
+Between 1990 and 2000, Nashville's foreign-born population more than tripled in size, increasing from 12,662 to 39,596.

-2000: Tennessee Titans Won Division Championship
+2000: Titans Won Division Championship

 2001: Nashville Superspeedway Held NASCAR and IndyCar Events

-In 2001, the Nashville Superspeedway held NASCAR sanctioned events and IndyCar races.
+From 2001 to 2011, Nashville Superspeedway held NASCAR sanctioned events, and from 2001 to 2008, it held IndyCar races.

 2002: Sara Lee Classic on LPGA Tour

-In 2002, the Sara Lee Classic was part of the LPGA Tour.
+From 1988 to 2002, the Sara Lee Classic was part of the LPGA Tour.

-2002: Tennessee Titans Won Division Championship
+2002: Titans Won Division Championship

-2003: Nashville Predators in Playoffs
+2003: Predators Make Playoffs

 Since the 2003–04 season, the Predators have made the playoffs in all but four seasons.